segbro/segbro.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: "Qi Li"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Qi Li is currently a third-year Ph.D. student at Fuzhou University.
+is currently a third-year Ph.D. student at Fuzhou University.